mnr/writing-wip/hotmeal.md

 “This meal,” Araci gestures downrange, “is like the one Dakota placed in her modified Hestia oven.
 We’ve learned it contains artificial intelligence.
 The explosion is what happens when one of these unknown meals talks with a Hestia Oven in a diagnostic mode.
 The meal instructs the oven to stop attempts at reverse-engineering.
 If the oven doesn’t stop, the meal fights back.
 We believe this happened to Dakota Williams.”

-“Hestia would never instruct an AI to react like this,” interjects Ms. Broin.
+“Hestia would never instruct an AI to react like this,” interjects Broin.
 “It’s bad corporate relations and speaking for the Hestia legal department, it’s not something we would advise.”

 “See, that’s the thing,” replies Araci.
 “You don’t tell an AI how to behave.
 AI chooses from options.
 You just provide desired endpoints.
 Here, a *manufacturer* - and by manufacturer, I mean *you* - only needs to instruct the AI of the problem, then sit back and let it sort out the best resolution.
 If you don’t restrict it from a specific method, it remains a viable choice.
 More directly, if you don’t tell it explosions are *not* an acceptable solution, then explosions remain an acceptable solution.”

 Farj is tapping his foot.

 “Defensive AI in a meal is one thing,” Araci says.
 “Now let’s talk about defensive AI in an oven.”
-Araci addressed his statements directly to Farj.
+Araci addresses his statements directly to Farj.
 “If an oven were equipped with AI that obstructed competitive meals, and that oven was involved in suspicious events, well, that would be *problematic*.
 Do you see what I’m saying?”

 Farj looks at Broin, who shakes her head *No!* The unspoken communication is clear; Hestia has already been engaged in exactly this type of project.
 Nilsson rubs his head with vigor; Araci could only imagine he was planning how to address this at a shareholder meeting.